montanyecreative/jmdesigns-app/README.md

 The design for the website was my own except for each individual component design.
 I created the design using Sketch.

-I achieved this through updating certain elements to be utilize more of HTML5.
+I achieved this design through updating certain elements to utilize more of HTML5.
 I also achieved this through editing the SASS and writing new Angular 7 components and pages into the project.
 I also updated the accessibility of the theme, as it was lacking heavily in this area.

-The skills are mostly all SVG files.
+The skills images are mostly all SVG files.
 I downloaded them in the color black and then recolored them to match each respective brand.